-- Meet all regulatory requirements; - Safely operate an effective wastewater system; - Efficiently maintain the wastewater system; - Provide sustainable services for our community; - Be responsible to ratepayers by managing the District's finances through sound financial and business practices;
+- Meet all regulatory requirements; - Safely operate an effective wastewater system; - Maintain an efficient wastewater system; - Provide sustainable services for our community; - Be responsible to ratepayers by managing the District efficiently;

-- Value staff by providing a high-quality and safe work place and fostering professional growth, teamwork, and job satisfaction; and - Promote public participation, education and understanding of the services we provide.
+- Value staff by providing a high-quality and safe work place fostering professional growth, teamwork, and job satisfaction; and - Promote public participation, education and understanding of the services we provide. - Continuously plan for the future to maintain reliable and cost-effective service.